Prisoners’ Stories and Comments

 “I remember my first day inside discovering I was off to a yoga class.
-It was totally de-stabilsing at the outset then strangely calming once I began the stretches I had done in my corporate career-mother life.
+It was totally de-stabilising at the outset then strangely calming once I began the stretches I had done in my corporate career-mother life.

 On day one in Arohata I had never met any of the women before, aside from after unlock and being taken to the gym for the class.
 Everyone was talking at me yet others were just staring at me trying to fathom out the new white girl with no tats and an educated voice.
 I was beyond scared.

 Sitting cross-legged on a yoga mat with these women in front of, behind, and beside me was quite bizarre.
 There was tension in some areas, laughter in others.
 Within minutes I was face to face with scars like I have never seen or felt.
 Stab wounds, gunshot scars, pregnant bellies … tattoos all over the place.
 Hardened knuckles and world-weary faces.
 Yet the beauty and grace of some of these women was undeniable.
 Some of the toughest had the most gentle energy as the yoga class deepened.
-The sadness and their feelings was palpable.
+The sadness and their feelings were palpable.

 I wanted to cry but also felt a real peace.
 I was safe, at last, at least from my own crazy self that had been drinking and drowning my very essence in a world full of addicts and violence.
 I was feeling the edges of my body without anyone hurting me.

-It opened my heart and soul on the first day of a 3.5 month journey as a PRN number in Arohata, with my name on the door and a key to lock me behind it.
+It opened my heart and soul on the first day of a 3½ month journey as a PRN number in Arohata, with my name on the door and a key to lock me behind it.
 Had yoga not greeted me on day one my whole journey in Arohata could have been so different.
 I was suicidal before the class.
-After it I was open to making jail work for me.
+After it, I was open to making jail work for me.